Research Activities

 Nanocrystallization of the Ti50Ni23Cu22Sn5 alloy was studied within the supercooled liquid region by using a state-of-the-art experimental technique with elemental mapping at near-atomic resolution especially focusing on the incubation period which is still poorly understood from both the theoretical and experimental viewpoint.

-The experiment and MD results indicate formation of nanometer-range chemical rearrangements (Fig. 8) which are supposed to reduce the energy barrier in the complex energy landscape finally leading to a high density of homogeneously nucleating crystallites after the completion of a macroscopically observed incubation period.
+The experiment and MD results indicate formation of nanometer-range chemical rearrangements (see Figure below) which are supposed to reduce the energy barrier in the complex energy landscape finally leading to a high density of homogeneously nucleating crystallites after the completion of a macroscopically observed incubation period.

 Z. Wang, C.L.
 Chen, S. V. Ketov, K. Akagi, A. A. Tsarkov, Y. Ikuhara, D. V. Louzguine-Luzgin, Local chemical ordering within the incubation period as a trigger for nanocrystallization of a highly supercooled Ti-based liquid, Materials & Design, Vol. 156, (2018), pp. 504-513.